 - Willoughby City Council

 Library membership is free and is open to anyone, even if you don’t live within the City of Parramatta.
 You may borrow a total of 40 items, plus 20 eBooks and 10 eAudiobooks.
-As a member, you can vote for which new books get purchased for the library branches.

 - Fines: There are NO fines, you are just blocked from borrowing more books.
 If you don’t return the book within three borrowing cycles, you will be charge a replacement cost and administration fee ($18).